-1. Go to Administration > System > System Settings > Features.
+1. Go to the Settings Menu > System > Features.

-2. Determine whether you want your SLAs applied based on the Issue Submitter value or the Issue Assigned To value.
+2. Scroll down to the Service Level Agreements section and determine whether you want your SLAs applied based on the Issue Submitter value or the Issue Assigned To value.
+Click Update.

 Now you can begin building your SLAs in Issuetrak!
 Building SLAs involves creating three separate parts: the Severity, the Service Level, and the Agreement.

 The next step is adding Severities to match your team’s needs.
 Severities are ratings that describe an issue’s impact to the organization -- their labels can be generic (Severity 1, Severity 2) or more descriptive (Major, Critical, etc.).
 Severities also need a description.